Famous people from North East England of the past and present

 The Little Polish Count

 Real name Eric Simpson.
-Sunderland-born composer and songwriter, principally remembered for the children’s Christmas song Little Donkey recorded by Gracie Fields and the Beverley Sisters.
-He was a prolific composer of ‘Geordie’ and North East-themed songs such as I’ve Got a Little Whippet.
+Sunderland-born composer and songwriter, principally remembered for writing the children’s Christmas song Little Donkey recorded by Gracie Fields and the Beverley Sisters.
+He was a prolific composer of humorous ‘Geordie’ and North East-themed songs such as I’ve Got a Little Whippet.
 In addition Eric was the writer of a musical adaptation of Catherine Cookson’s Katie Mullholland and wrote songs for the North East comedian Bobby Thompson.

 Sir George Bowes